Mark70117/MLND.P1.Predicting.Boston.Home.Prices/boston_housing.md

 mean of $22,530 and standard deviation of $9,190, the prediction looks to be somewhat better that randomly picking a value from the data set, but given its location near the center of the data the prediction doesn't seem all that spectacular.
+Incorporating a Pro Tip from a Udacity reviewer, the prices of the 10 nearest neighbors to the features of predicted house were identified and averaged.
+For 10 runs of prediction the predicted price was an average of 6.25% different from the average of the 10 neighbors.
+So the predictions were both internally consistent with each other and consistent with similar points from the data set.

 ## Notes [1] [dataset